Darkness200011/Type-shit/README.md

-# Type-shit
+# Discord theme
-I have no idewa
+black and red